A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: The Implied Volatility and Estimating the Arbitrage-Free Price of a Liquidity Token

-In Figure~\ref{fig:repricing-hedge}, we compare the delta hedged position under this re-pricing (solid blue line) compared to that of the original market price (dashed black line); for direct comparisons, we assume 1 USDC was invested in the pool for both cases (yielding different number of liquidity tokens).
+In Figure~\ref{fig:repricing-hedge}, we compare the delta hedged position under this re-pricing (solid black line) compared to that of the original market price (dashed blue line); for direct comparisons, we assume 1 USDC was invested in the pool for both cases (yielding different number of liquidity tokens).
 Notably, the hedging error under repricing is an order of magnitude lower and fluctuates around the initial price of 1 compared to the market pricing (as observed already in Example~\ref{ex:motivating}).
-This minimal hedging error demonstrates that this updated pricing can be viewed as an arbitrage-free price of the liquidity token.\footnote{Despite the nearly perfect hedge constructed for the re-priced CPMM, we note that there exist a select few times when its value jumps.
-These jumps correspond to times at which the WETH price experiences large movements, see Figure~\ref{fig:motivating-full}.
-Also, recall that we are using a constant calibrated volatility $\sigM$ throughout the period of study rather than allowing it to fluctuate; alternative AMM constructions which permit variable implied volatilities are discussed in Section~\ref{sec:discussion}.}
+This minimal hedging error demonstrates that this updated pricing can be viewed as an arbitrage-free price of the liquidity token.
+Despite the nearly perfect hedge constructed for the re-priced CPMM, we note that there exist a select few times when its value jumps.
+These jumps correspond to times at which the WETH price experiences sudden, large movements which are not delta hedgeable, see Figure~\ref{fig:motivating-full}.
+As exected, the power of this repricing decreases as we move further into our out-of-sample period at the end of 2023 with a noticeable updward trend from October through December; recall we are using a constant calibrated volatility $\sigM$ based on only January's data rather than allowing it to fluctuate throughout the period.
+Alternative AMM constructions which permit variable implied volatilities are discussed in Section~\ref{sec:discussion}.

 \end{example}

 \begin{remark} Herein we have focused on hedging the liquidity token itself rather than the impermanent loss as in, e.g.,~\cite{fukasawa2023weighted,lipton2024unified}.
 As the impermanent loss is just the difference between the value of the liquidity token (including any collected fees) and the value of the initial position $P_t x_0 + e^{rt} y_0 = P_t/\sqrt{P_0} + e^{rt} \sqrt{P_0}$ which was used to mint the liquidity token.\footnote{We wish to note that this construction may need adjustments if the price of the liquidity token grows beyond $2\sqrt{P_0}$ at time $0$ as we propose in Example~\ref{ex:repricing} above.} As the initial position is static, hedging the impermanent loss reduces to appropriately hedging the liquidity token itself and, therefore, our results easily generalize to this more widely studied problem. \end{remark}